5 Important Functions of Operating System Explained

 3. Process Management

-How do Operating systems manage all processes?
+How do operating systems manage all processes?

 The operating system manages processes by doing the following tasks:

-- Allocating and deallocating the resources.
+- Allocate and deallocate resources.

 - Allocates resources such that the system doesn’t run out of resources.